cmy113/terraforming-ghost/README.md

 16. ssh into the target server and tail the log, it should take about 10 minutes!
 Be patient :)
 17. `ssh root@xxxx`
 18. `tail -f /var/log/cloud-init-output.log`

+### To be added manually
+1. Gmail login for commento
+2. Mailgun integration to send me email when people make comment in commento